 Instructions

-- Place the blended mixture back in your used pan on very low heat.
-Stir in heavy cream, fresh oregano and freshly grated Parmigiano.
-Add cooked pasta to sauce and ½ cup of pasta water if it is too thick.
+- Over low heat, stir in heavy cream, fresh oregano and freshly grated Parmigiano and taste for seasoning.
+Add the cooked pasta to pink sauce and stir to combine so all of the pasta is evenly coated with the sauce. *Add ½ cup of the starchy pasta water if the sauce is too thick.

 Dana Vanhove says